openvstorage/ovs-documentation/Installation/geoscale.md

 - On the first tab
     -   Enter a name for the vPool.
     -   Select the GeoScale backend previously created and a Preset from the dropdown.
 This Preset defines how data is stored on the backend (e.f.
 3-way replication).
-You can add more Presets in the detail page of a [Backend](Administration/usingthegui/backends.md#presets). **Once the vPool is created the Preset can't be changed.**
+You can add more Presets in the detail page of a [Backend](Administration/usingthegui/backends.md#presets). **Once the vPool is created, you can not select a different Preset.
+The policy of the Preset can be updated.**
     -   Select the Storage Router as Initial Storage Router.
 Click **Next** to continue.

 -   On the second tab